Forming a New Student Organization

 - Dues statement, if applicable

-The purpose, program and constitution of the proposed organization must not be in conflict with the polices, rules and regulations of the University.
+The purpose, program and constitution of the proposed organization must not be in conflict with the policies, rules and regulations of the University.

-Once application packets are received, they are reviewed by the Coordinator for Student Activities and then forwarded to the Vice President for Student Affairs for final approval.
-The Vice President for Student Affairs may elect to approve an organization on a trial basis, stipulating that one year must elapse from the date of approval before a final decision for recognition will be rendered.
+Once application packets are received, they are reviewed by the Coordinator for Student Activities and then forwarded to the Associate Vice President for Student Affairs for final approval.
+The Associate Vice President for Students Affairs may elect to approve an organization on a trial basis, stipulating that one year must elapse from the date of approval before a final decision for recognition will be rendered.
+This process can take up to 45 business days to render the final approval.